 Snell et al.[2] observed that in FLOPs-matched evaluations, a smaller model with additional test-time compute can outperform a model roughly 14× larger answering in a single pass on problems where the small model already achieves non-trivial success rates.
 This makes longer thinking a candidate for compensating for model size on similar evaluated tasks, not a general replacement for larger models.

-To handle varying levels of difficulty in production without exploding costs, systems often implement a routing layer.
-This architecture evaluates an incoming task's complexity and directs it to the appropriate model and test-time strategy, balancing latency, quality, and computational cost.
+Production systems often use a routing layer to handle varying difficulty without exploding cost.
+The router evaluates task complexity and directs the request to the appropriate model and test-time path, balancing latency, quality, and computational cost.

 1routes = [